UVA-DSA/EMS-Pipeline/README.md

 ![CognitiveEMS](Assets/CognitiveEMS_Arch.png)

-The **CognitiveEMS Pipeline** is a decision support system designed for real-time, multimodal, and edge-deployed **Cognitive Assistant Systems for Emergency Medical Services (EMS)**.
-Its primary goal is to enhance situational awareness for first responders and paramedics by automatically collecting and analyzing multimodal data from incident scenes, providing actionable insights and suggestions.
-The system comprises advanced AI models and modular software components designed for deployment on edge devices.
+The **CognitiveEMS Pipeline** is a real-time multimodal decision support system for Emergency Medical Services.
+It processes egocentric video, audio, and smartwatch IMU data from an incident scene and provides AI-generated feedback to first responders, including speech transcription, EMS protocol predictions, object detection, and activity recognition.

 For more information, visit the [project page](https://www.nist.gov/ctl/pscr/cognitive-assistant-systems-emergency-response).